 For two years prior to 2010, Nanuq was part of an intensive experimental artificial insemination program at SeaWorld and was removed from the water approximately 42 times so that workers could collect sperm samples.
 He has seven living offspring—he fathered 13 babies, but six died at birth or shortly thereafter.

-While the official cause of Nanuq’s death is not yet known, one thing is clear: Humans took Nanuq’s life away from him on the day that they captured him 25 years ago and sentenced him to a stress-filled, lonely existence in concrete pools.
+Through the official cause of Nanuq’s death is an infection of his jaw tissue, one thing is clear: Humans took Nanuq’s life away from him on the day that they captured him 25 years ago and sentenced him to a stress-filled, lonely existence in concrete pools.